Before You Begin

 Step 1.
 Configure Your Firewall

-If your Barracuda Load Balancer ADC Vx is located behind a firewall, open the following Barracuda network address ranges for the ports shown in the table below:
+If your Barracuda Load Balancer ADC Vx is located behind a firewall, open the ports below on the Barracuda network address ranges found in Required Outbound Connections for Barracuda Appliances.

 Firmware updates (unless configured to use a proxy)